dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 **remembering** the past.
 It's remembering a pattern that may be long gone from our current life.

-Like nostalgia, video games also has some psychological benefits.
+Like nostalgia, video games also has psychological benefits.
 "Theory of Fun" includes [a study from 2011 released by East Carolina University](https://news.ecu.edu/2011/02/16/study-casual-video-games-demonstrate-ability-to-reduce-depression-and-anxiety/), that found that casual gamers who played in 30 minute periods showed an 87% improvement in cognitive response time, reduced depression symptoms by 57%, and 215% increase in executive functioning.
 That's incredible!

 I'm starting to get the idea that nostalgia and video games are good news for our brains and well-being.
 This isn't limited to video games either; although I'm focusing on them; these taught patterns also exist in music and movies.

 Thinking about pop music, almost every song on the radio has a recognizable pattern, whether you've picked it out or not: